pchynoweth/svelte-assets-preprocessor/README.md

 ### `exclude`

 A list of functions used to exclude specific assets.
-By default all assets starting with http are excluded.
-To enable these set this to `[]`.

 #### Default `[]`